MCP Filesystem

 name: "Filesystem MCP Client",

-description: "Client for filesystem operations",
+description: "Client for sandboxed local filesystem access",

 transport: {